Push to allow parish-wide vote on St. George fails in Senate committee

 In a push sure to ignite controversy, voters throughout East Baton Rouge Parish, not just those in the neighborhoods that would make up St. Ge…

-Mayor-President Sharon Weston Broome, who opposes the St. George effort and whose office helped craft the legislation, urged the committee to approve it.
+East Baton Rouge Parish Mayor-President Sharon Weston Broome, who opposes the St. George effort and whose office helped craft the legislation, urged the panel to approve it.

+State Sen. Yvonne Colomb said Friday backers of making unincorporated St. George a city are "secessionists" and allowing the entire parish to …

 "I believe everyone in the parish should be allowed to vote on an issue that affects everyone in their community," Broome said.